bullhorn/rest-api-docs/source/includes/entityref/paybill/_customerrequiredfieldconfigurationversionoption.md

 An entity that represents the Customer Required Field options available for a particular Customer Required Field version.

-CRUD ACCESS - CREATE, READ, UPDATE, DELETE
+CRUD ACCESS - READ ONLY

 <table>
     <colgroup>